junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 There are faint sounds of frogs croaking in the distance, probably somewhere near the farmland.

 Dean listens to the symphony of the night with opened eyes, wide awake.
 It's actually quiet and calm -- peaceful, even.
-But his mind keeps slipping to that high pitch sound, for some reason it seems to have stuck in his mind. *That must be the true voice of an angel,* he thinks.
+But his mind keeps slipping to that high-pitched sound, for some reason, it seems to have stuck in his mind. *That must be the true voice of an angel,* he thinks.
 There was an angel in the city today, and then there wasn't, if his father was telling the truth.

 Dean sits up in his bed quietly.
 But his father might not be telling the truth.